idrisfl/sample-azure-ARM-templates/101-AI-Luis/README.md

-# ARM Template used for deploying a Azure LUIS app used for Natural Language Processing
+## ARM Template used for deploying a Azure LUIS app used for Natural Language Processing

+### This is a sample app done as part of an exercise